Value for Money 57%

 The lower-altitude end of central Meribel is home to the best bars and shops in the valley, and another meeting point for pistes and lifts at the Chaudanne.
 This is Chalet Central, too: there’s a big, sprawling suburb of stand-alone properties dominated by British tour operators, which is home to lots of spacious, well-built properties.

 Mid-market operator Ski Total has an impressive selection of properties in the area.
 Most are spacious and well-equipped, but fairly standard in style and character.
 Chalet l’Ancolie is, on the face of it, an identikit Chalet Central property.
 Which isn’t a bad thing, really – most resorts would love to have five or six properties like this to raise the tone.
-But what singles it out is the standard of the furniture, curtains, rugs, etc. When you add in the extras, such as the minibus transfers to the slopes each morning, it looks like great value.
+But what singles it out is the standard of the furniture, curtains, and rugs.
+When you add in the extras, such as the minibus transfers to the slopes each morning, it is great value.

-Meanwhile, if you’re in the market for a cheapish crash-pad in the middle of town, look no further than the Pierre & Vacances Residence Les Ravines, which offers self-catering apartments on Meribel’s main street.
-That means you’ll have to hobble 300m along the pavement in the morning in your ski boots to get to the main hub at La Chaudanne.
+Meanwhile, if you’re in the market for a cheapish crash-pad in the middle of town, look no further than the Residence Les Ravines, which offers self-catering apartments on Meribel’s main street.
+This means you’ll have to hobble 300m along the pavement in the morning in your ski boots to get to the main hub at La Chaudanne.
 But it also means you’re slap bang in the middle of the best nightlife.
+There’s also a delicious bakery right in front of apartments, which is handy for the morning croissant dash.

 Meribel town winds a long way up side of the valley, and by the time you’ve got to the top, it feels like a very different settlement – more sedate, more gracious, and rather more French.
 It’s ironic, then, that this is also home to one of the best apres-ski bars in the resort – the Rond-Point.